httpin

 Core Features

-httpin helps you easily decoding HTTP request data from
+httpin helps you easily decode data from an HTTP request, including:

 • Query parameters, e.g. ?name=john&is_member=true